-When clients look to us to help set strategy, I always like to start with some leading questions.
+When clients look to us to help set wellness marketing strategies, I always like to start with some leading questions.
 The truth is, there’s no one-size-fits-all approach that’s appropriate for everyone.
 There are unique factors about every business that we’ve got to account for before we can say whether a particular strategy is ideal.

 Before you look to set your strategy, here are a few questions you should ask yourself: